CONSTITUTION AND BYLAWS THE NORTHWEST HARRIS COUNTY

 Subsection C ‐ The Vice President at Large shall assist any officer or chairman when needed and shall fill any vacancy occurring on the Executive Board until said vacancy is filled.
 The Vice President at Large shall serve as a member of the Nominating Committee.

 Subsection D ‐ The First Vice President shall be Chairman‐Membership Committee and shall secure from Texas A&M University the names of students from the Northwest Harris County area and solicit membership of mothers, stepmothers, or guardians of students.
-The Membership Vice President will maintain a current roster of paid members.
+The Membership Vice President will maintain a current roster of paid members The Chairman shall send a current yearbook to the President of the Federation.
+She may also send a yearbook to any Texas A&M University official who has requested one.

 Subsection E ‐ The Second Vice President shall be Chairman‐Program Committee and shall make arrangements for and have charge of all programs of the Club.
 She may host guest speakers prior to the meeting.

-Subsection G ‐ The Fourth Vice President shall be Chairman‐Boutique Committee.
+Subsection F ‐ The Third Vice President shall be Chairman‐Boutique Committee.
 These duties include Chairmanship of the Christmas and Parents’ Weekend boutiques at the University and monthly boutiques at Club meetings.

-Subsection H ‐ The Fifth Vice President shall be Chairman‐Hospitality Committee and shall be responsible for refreshments at the regular general meetings and any other Club functions as needed.
+Subsection G ‐ The Fourth Vice President shall be Chairman‐Hospitality Committee and shall be responsible for refreshments at the regular general meetings and any other Club functions as needed.

-Subsection I ‐ The Sixth Vice President shall be Chairman‐Publicity Committee and shall furnish for publication items of general interest concerning the Club and its various activities.
+Subsection H ‐ The Fifth Vice President shall be Chairman‐Publicity Committee and shall furnish for publication items of general interest concerning the Club and its various activities.

-Subsection J ‐ The Seventh Vice President shall be the Ways and Means Chair who shall be the Executive Board liaison for event chairs and responsible for budgeting, oversight, event process and coordination.
-Reporting to the Ways and Means Chair shall be the Chairs for the Auction, Care Packages, China Luncheon and other event chairs.
+Subsection I ‐ The Sixth Vice President shall be the Ways and Means Chair who shall be the Executive Board liaison for event chairs and responsible for budgeting, oversight, event process and coordination.
+Reporting to the Ways and Means Chair shall be the Chairs for the Fall Fundraiser, Care Packages, Spring Fundraiser and other event chairs.
 These event chairs are not required to attend Executive Board meetings and shall have no vote on the Executive Board.
 These event chairs may and are encouraged to attend Executive Board meetings.

-Subsection i ‐The Auction Chairman shall organize and execute a yearly fundraiser.
+Subsection i ‐The Fall Fundraiser Chairman shall organize and execute a yearly fundraiser.
 Details of the event will be determined by the Chairman and her committee, with approval of the Executive Board.

 Subsection ii ‐ The Care Package Chairman shall organize and put together Care Packages that are offered for purchase.
 Care Packages may be offered for both the fall and spring semesters as determined by the Chairman.

-Subsection iii ‐ The China Luncheon Chairman shall organize and execute a yearly fundraiser, the China Luncheon.
+Subsection iii ‐ The Spring Fundraiser Chairman shall organize and execute a yearly fundraiser.
 Details of the event will be determined by the Chairman and her committee, with approval of the Executive Board.

-Subsection K ‐ The Eighth Vice President shall be the Communications Chairman who shall be responsible for regularly notifying members of meetings and other information regarding Club functions.
-Communications will consist of telephone and email notices and maintenance of the Club website.
+Subsection J ‐ The Seventh Vice President shall be the Communications Chairman who shall be responsible for regularly notifying members of meetings and other information regarding Club functions.
+Communications may consist of telephone and email notices and maintenance of the Club website.

-Subsection N ‐ The Endowment Chair shall coordinate the development of the Northwest Harris County Texas A&M University Mothers’ Club Endowed Scholarship Fund and serve as the liaison between the University, the Executive Board and the Texas A&M Foundation.
-In addition, the Endowment chair shall maintain a complete accounting of all financial activity of the Endowment with the Foundation and shall coordinate with the Club Treasurer regarding all Endowment deposits and distributions.
+Subsection M ‐ The Endowment Chair, who shall be a Ring of Honor Mom, shall oversee the Northwest Harris County Texas A&M University Mothers’ Club Endowed Scholarship Fund and serve as the liaison between the University, the Executive Board and the Texas A&M Foundation.
+In addition, the Endowment chair shall maintain records of all financial activity of the Endowment with the Foundation and shall coordinate with the Club Treasurer regarding all Endowment deposits and distributions.
 The Endowment Chair shall serve as the liaison to the Scholarship Committee.

 Section 2 ‐ The Vice Presidents shall preside in the absence of the President, in the order named, and shall perform such other duties as are necessary during the absence of the President.